Tesla, Inc.’s Marketing Mix (4Ps) Analysis

 2. Market-oriented pricing

 Tesla, Inc. uses a premium pricing strategy.
-This primary pricing strategy involves high price points on the basis of uniqueness or high value attributed to the company’s products.
+This primary pricing strategy involves high price points on the basis of uniqueness or high value attributed to the company’s automotive products.
 For example, customers are willing to pay relatively high prices for Tesla automobiles, which are considered advanced in terms of technology and ecology.
 Thus, innovation and product design are significant factors in successfully using the company’s approach to this part of the marketing mix.
-Premium pricing agrees with the generic strategy of differentiation, which emphasizes uniqueness of products.
-In addition, the company uses the market-oriented pricing strategy for its solar panels and related products (services) through the subsidiary SolarCity.
-This 4P strategy helps maintain competitiveness in a rapidly changing industry and manages the strong force of competition determined in the Porter’s Five Forces analysis of Tesla Inc. It is expected that the company will change or add new pricing strategies to account for new products and trends in the transportation industry and energy solutions market.
+Premium pricing agrees with Tesla’s generic competitive strategy of differentiation, which emphasizes uniqueness of products.
+In addition, the company uses the market-oriented pricing strategy for its solar panels and related energy products (services).
+This 4P strategy helps maintain competitiveness in a rapidly changing industry.
+These pricing strategies also help manage the strong force of competition determined in the Five Forces analysis of Tesla, Inc. It is expected that the company will change or add new pricing strategies to account for new products and trends in the transportation industry and energy solutions market.

 References